How to Plan a Healthy and Financially Secure Retirement

 3. Protect What You’ve Built With Long-Term Planning

 Insurance is another critical element of your long-term security.
-Health, life, and long-term care insurance can save you from unexpected occurrences, which might pay you later in the life you are in the habit of sheltering.
+Health, life, and long-term care insurance can save you from unexpected occurrences, which might pay you later in life you are in the habit of sheltering while reinforcing steps to build a strong retirement plan.

 4. Stay Active and Take Care of Your Health